Notifications

 K to 12 funding model

-Learn how this flexible and predictable funding approach helps the education system deliver the best outcomes for students.
+Learn how this flexible and predictable funding approach helps the education system deliver the best outcomes for children and students.

 Overview

-• simplifies the number of grants from 36 in the previous framework to 15 to give more flexibility to school authorities to determine how best to invest taxpayer dollars
+• gives flexibility to school authorities to determine how best to invest taxpayer dollars

 • protects our most vulnerable students by providing funding to support specialized learning needs or groups of students who may require additional supports from school authorities

-• moves to a 3-year weighted average methodology rather than a one-year enrolment count after the school year has started to provide more predictability in funding
+• uses an average enrolment methodology, rather than a 1-year enrolment count after the school year has started, to provide more predictability in funding and to shield school authorities with declining enrolment

-• expands traditional accountability to include a combination of funding policies, processes, actions and evidence
+• ensures accountability through a combination of funding policies, processes, actions and evidence

 How we got here

-We met with each public, separate, charter and Francophone school division, along with other education partners, in the fall of 2019 to discuss ways to improve the school funding process.
+In September 2020, the funding model was updated for the first time in 15 years.
+We met with each public, separate, charter and francophone school jurisdiction, along with other education partners, in the fall of 2019 to discuss ways to improve the school funding process.

-School divisions identified 3 main areas where funding processes could improve:
+School jurisdictions identified 3 main areas where funding processes could improve:

 Benefits